Self-Assessment

 The Reflection section consists of a series of exercises designed to help you contemplate the more interpersonal aspects of your practice, such as your professional relationships, support systems, and safe and effective use of self (SEUS).

 Engaging in learning activities is an important part of maintaining competence that keeps you abreast of current practices, issues, trends and new techniques.
 It also helps you maintain and enhance your knowledge, skill and judgment with respect to the Professional Practice Standards for Registered Psychotherapists, relevant legislation, and regulations.
-Use the Learning Record tool to track your participation in learning activities.
+Use the Learning Record template to track your participation in learning activities.

 2. At least one of the activities must be didactic, and at least one must be experiential.
 It is recommended that you engage in a broad range of activities.
 See the tables below for examples of didactic and experiential activities.